 A. It is extremely likely that you will need a visa or study permit.
 You should check specific visa requirements on the country's Embassy/consulate website.

 Q. Will I need any vaccinations before travelling?

 A. All students going abroad should make an appointment with their GP to check health requirements.
 You will find a list of vaccinations recommended for each country here.

 Q. What support is there to help me through the process?

-A. There is a dedicated study abroad team who will guide you through the process.
-We hold regular workshops and run drop in sessions three times a week in term time.
-If you have any questions, please email us at firstname.lastname@example.org.
+A. There is a dedicated Global Experiences team who will guide you through the process.
+We hold regular workshops and run drop in sessions two times a week in term time.
+If you have any questions, please email us at email@example.com.